THWUMP!

-Things That Go BUMP!
-In The Night begins like a gentle bedtime story—but quickly unravels into twisted humor and slapstick chaos.
+Quite possibly the darkest kid’s book you’ve ever read, I wrote Things That Go BUMP!
+In The Night with the idea of a gentle bedtime story that unravels into macabre humor and slapstick chaos.

-This 32-page “kid’s picture book for adults” follows a father’s well-meaning—but misguided—effort to calm his child’s fear of the dark by telling increasingly outlandish stories of real-world bumps in the night that only affect grown-ups.
+The story follows a father’s well-meaning—but misguided—effort to calm his child’s fear of the dark by telling outlandish stories of terrifying sounds in the night that only affect grown-ups.

 Intro: